-Stir sticks, paper parasols, maraschino cherries: garnishes make a drink more festive, whether they're cocktails or mocktails.
+Citrus peels, maraschino cherries, stir sticks, paper parasols: garnishes make drinks more festive, whether they're cocktails or mocktails.

-Drink garnishes complement or contrast flavors.
+Cocktail garnishes aren't just for looks.
+They complement or contrast flavors.
 They should either hint at what's in the recipe (mint and lime garnishing a mojito) or bring out a flavor in the drink (like salt contrasting with the tart, herbal flavors in a margarita).

 Along with citrus wedges and strips of zest, you can add color to a drink with a whole kumquat.
 These tiny citrus fruits are entirely edible--peel and all--and they pack a mouth-watering punch of sweet-tart flavor.
 Other suggestions include:

 - Fruit kabobs: several kinds of fruit chunks on a skewer

 - Ice cubes frozen with berries or slices of fruit

 - Shaved fresh coconut

 - Whipped cream, ice cream or a scoop of sherbet